MonkeyPatchIo/mobk/README.md

-# MobX for Kotlin Mobile Multiplatform #
+# MobK: MobX for Kotlin Mobile Multiplatform #

 This is a port of the core Mobx API for Kotlin Multiplatform.
 Mobx is a simple and successful JS library for state management.